auca/com.391/Practice_Tasks/Engine_Version_1.md

 ![Circle with 100 segments](https://i.imgur.com/cWuwmBI.png)
 ![Rectangle](https://i.imgur.com/XUcM9EG.png)

-Use the 1.0 version of the engine from the previous task and add `circle_test.cpp` and `rectangle_test.cpp` test files to the tests directory.
+Use version 1.0 of the engine from the previous task and add `circle_test.cpp` and `rectangle_test.cpp` test files to the `tests` directory.
 Change the `CMakeLists.txt` build config to accommodate the new tests.
 You can copy the `triangle_test.cpp` code into the files to use as a starter code.
 Create a structure to represent one vertex of a geometry.
 Create functions

 ```cpp
 std::vector<float> generate_circle_geometry_data(